If you’ve secured a graduate job in West London, you’ll not be short of things to do in Kensington, Hammersmith,

 If you’re a recent graduate and you don’t have a lot of work experience, your education section will be a key part of your graduate CV.
 If you have studied a mathematical degree, make sure to list each of your final year modules, as well as any outstanding grades.
 You can also include any clubs, societies, volunteering or other projects you were involved in, that are relevant to banking & finance.

-If you have undertaken an internship, or have any work experience in banking or finance, make sure to include it here.
+If you have undertaken an internship, or have any work experience in banking or finance work experience, make sure to include it here.
+This could have been on a university placement if you studied a relevant finance degree, or you may have undertaken some work experinece in banks after you graduated.

 An interest in the banking sector is key, so list your particular interests to make it clear to a potential employer that you’re not only passionate about banking, but you also have a good knowledge of the sector.

 Try to list as many relevant skills as you can, and if possible, give examples of times you have demonstrated these skills.
 If you have done some relevant work experience at banks, or you were part of a banking society at university, list all the skills you demonstrated.

 As banking becomes increasingly digitalised, there has also been a huge rise in the number of IT & Tech graduate jobs in the banking sector.
 These graduate jobs include, but are not limited to:

 Most challenger banks will be looking to hire graduates with a combination of all the skills listed above, as well as first-rate technical skills relevant to those graduate jobs.